-- 1. The Board shall render a written decision within 65 days of the date of acceptance of a completed application, subject to extension or waiver as provided in RSA 676:4. - 2.
-The Board shall act to approve, conditionally approve, or disapprove. - 3.
-Notice of decision will be made available for public inspection at the Lincoln Town Hall within 5 business days after the decision is made, as required in RSA 676:3.
-If the application is disapproved, the Board shall provide the applicant with written reason for this disapproval.
+- 1. The board shall render a written decision within sixty-five (65) days of the date of acceptance of a completed application, subject to extension or waiver as provided.
+RSA 676:4 - 2.
+The board shall act to approve, conditionally approve or disapprove. - 3.
+Notice of Decision shall be made available for public inspection at the Town Office within five (5) business days after the decision is made, as required in RSA 676:3.
+If the application is disapproved, the board shall provide the applicant with written reason for this disapproval.